HGAR Calls on State Lawmakers to Oppose ‘Good Cause’ Eviction and Pass Co-Op Transparency Bill

 John Jordan | May 10, 2022

-ALBANY—A contingent of more than 70 members of the Hudson Gateway Association of Realtors and staff traveled to Albany earlier today to lobby state lawmakers on the organization’s 2022 legislative agenda that includes staunch opposition to “Good Cause” eviction and the association’s support for statewide co-op transparency legislation, similar to laws passed in Rockland and Westchester counties recently.
+ALBANY—A contingent of more than 70 members of the Hudson Gateway Association of Realtors and staff traveled to Albany on May 10 to lobby state lawmakers on the organization’s 2022 legislative agenda that includes staunch opposition to “Good Cause” eviction and the association’s support for statewide co-op transparency legislation, similar to laws passed in Rockland and Westchester counties recently.

-The delegation was led by Legislative Co-Chair Leah Caro and HGAR President Anthony Domathoti.
-HGAR Chief Executive Officer Richard Haggerty noted that today’s event, part of the New York State Association of Realtors Annual Lobby Day, had the most association participants in memory.
+The HGAR delegation was led by Legislative Co-Chair Leah Caro and HGAR President Anthony Domathoti.
+HGAR Chief Executive Officer Richard Haggerty noted that the program, part of the New York State Association of Realtors Annual Lobby Day, had the most association participants in memory.
 In addition, HGAR’s session with lawmakers at the State Capital lasted close to two hours and was attended by the most state Assembly members and State Senators in the history of the association’s annual Lobby Day programs.

 The HGAR delegation featured members from throughout the association’s market area of Westchester, Rockland, Orange, Putnam, Sullivan, the Bronx and Manhattan.